Do I Really Need a Workers’ Comp Lawyer in California? Common Misconceptions Explained

 • The income replacement you deserve.

-• The future stability of your family depends on.
+• The future stability your family depends on.

 With an attorney, you are not just filing a claim – you are enforcing your rights under California law.